 ParkPass & Historic Site Pass

 Annual ParkPasses are good for 12 months from the date of purchase.
 The daily ParkPass is valid at all state parks visited the same day.
+It is not valid at state historic sites.
 Overnight guests pay the daily ParkPass fee only once during their stay, regardless of duration.

 Since the Chattahoochee River National Recreation Areas, Stone Mountain, Corps of Engineers lakes, Jekyll Island and Lake Lanier are not state parks, they are not covered by the ParkPass.
 The ParkPass also is not valid at Wildlife Management Areas or Public Fishing Areas.
 These locations are covered by the Georgia Outdoor Recreational Pass (GORP) available from the DNR’s Wildlife Resources Division.

 Frequent park visitors can SAVE MONEY with a $50 Annual ParkPass that exempts them from paying the daily parking fee.
 To purchase an Annual ParkPass, visit any state park office, call 770-389-7401 or send an email with your name, address and daytime phone number to CustomerService@GeorgiaStateParks.org.
 Discounts of 50% for seniors 62 and older, plus 25% for active military and veterans, are available.

 join the Friends of Georgia State Parks & Historic Sites and get a FREE Annual ParkPass and 25% discount on Historic Site admission plus many additional benefits.